OfficialKo1n/fivem-appearance-1/README.md

 i just wanna share.

-edited ox lua fivem-appearance. added save outfits etc
+edited ox lua fivem-appearance. added save outfits etc from old esx-fivem-appearance

 In this case i use nh-context, qtarget, ms-peds, and ox-keyboard from ox_inventory interface.